AGTTeam/ProLogueData/patch_readme.txt

 The text for obtaining a new wallpaper in the L Communicator was changed from being centered to left-aligned, due to an issue with the VWF in that section.

 KNOWN BUGS
+These issues are inherited from the original game:
-The step objective images for three late-stage small traps are incorrect.
-This is a bug inherited from the original game.
+- The step objective images for three late-stage small traps are incorrect.
+- During the end credits, the text may appear to flicker (on hardware), and/or black bars may temporarily appear (on emulator).

                    *****************************************
                    *              IV.
 Closing              *